Evaluations

 $lteLess than or equal{"errors": {"$lte": 0}}

-$inValue in list{"status": {"$in": ["resolved", "escalated"]}}
+$inValue is in a literal list{"status": {"$in": ["resolved", "escalated"]}}

-$ninValue not in list{"tone": {"$nin": ["rude", "dismissive"]}}
+$ninValue is not in a literal list{"tone": {"$nin": ["rude", "dismissive"]}}

 Extraction Evaluators#